tanjera/screeps/to.do.md

 - invade(), occupy()
 - invasion(toOccupy) -> occupation
 - all sites()
+- downgrade_critical?

 # Implementing...
+- Spawns *not* renew soldiers (they park next to spawns forever if no hostiles!)
+- Remote mining: if a room is not visible
+	- Add "scout" body, 1 MOVE
+	- Will go initially to ensure room is safe (will not waste larger creep bodies/spawn time)

+Industry
+	* when defining reactions, splice out labs already defined in boosts!!!!!!! but not empty...
+	- @ sites.industry() line ~141: if no reaction available to be assigned, check if any labs need emptying
+		- and empty them!
+	- refactor industry functions; Refactor industry... write out steps for industry and try to refactor to it
+	- In defining labs, if no reaction or boost, if not empty, then empty

+Misc
 	- Log to show all boosts in action... or add to log.labs()
 	- Implement tower repairing?
 		- If not attacking or healing...
 		- Check structures if (Game.time % 25 == 0)